-Alternatively referred to as Internet neutrality and network neutrality, net neutrality is a term coined by Tim Wu and a principle that mandates ISP's and telecommunication companies not tamper with Internet data.
-This act ensures all websites and content get the same service, speed, and quality.
+Alternatively referred to as Internet neutrality and network neutrality, net neutrality is a principle that mandates ISPs and telecommunication companies not tamper with Internet data.
+Coined by Tim Wu, net neutrality ensures all websites and content get the same service, speed, and quality.

-Many people believe removing net neutrality would devastate the Internet as it would allow big companies to pay major Internet Service Providers (e.g. AT&T, Comcast, Verizon, and others) to give them bandwidth priority.
-In a sense, making Internet Service Providers the gatekeepers of the Internet, selling speed to the highest bidder and causing other sites' content to load slower.
+Many people believe removing net neutrality would devastate the Internet, as it would allow big companies to pay major Internet service providers to give them bandwidth priority.
+In a sense, removing net neutrality would make Internet service providers like AT&T, Comcast, and Verizon the gatekeepers of the Internet.
+They could sell speed to the highest bidder and cause other websites to load more slowly.

 - Save the Internet is a great website that contains extensive information about Network neutrality, as well as methods you can use to petition Congress to help protect it.